prog4biol/evop2026/EVOP_Python_2026.md

 ## Installing Python

-1. Install Python and package manager: it depends ... we use minimamba and mini-forge at University of Virginia<br>
+1. Install Python and package manager: it depends ... we use minimamba and miniforge at University of Virginia<br>
-   We should have it installed on the system here at EVOP
+   Here at EVOP will be using conda to install python

 ## Python References